AVIGNON Roman Mediaeval Provence | FULL Please enquire

 Day 2

-Visit to the Palais des Papes, constructed by Popes Benedict XII and Clement VI between 1334-52, where Sally will not be allowed to speak but will be available to answer questions.
+Visit to the Palais des Papes.
 The upper layers of plaster from Simone Martini’s Cathedral frescoes are on show.
-These, together with the Grand Tinel, the Popes’ grand banqueting hall and adjoining kitchen, plus chapels and papal apartments with walls painted by other Italian artists such as Matteo Giovanetti of Viterbo will be the high points of the visit.
-After lunch together, a visit to the Petit Palais, close to the Palais des Papes.
-This museum houses some finely carved Romanesque capitals from a cloister at Notre Dame des Doms and the remains of a grand transi or cadaver tomb that belonged to a 15th-century French cardinal.
+These, together with the Grand Tinel, the Popes’ grand banqueting hall and adjoining kitchen, plus chapels and papal apartments with walls painted by other Italian artists such as Matteo Giovanetti of Viterbo will be highlights of the visit.
+After lunch together, a visit to the Petit Palais.
+This museum houses some finely carved Romanesque capitals from a cloister at Notre Dame des Doms and the remains of a grand transi or cadaver tomb.
 There is also an exceptionally fine collection of Italian panel paintings.
-We will concentrate on those which are contemporary with the Popes’ stay in Avignon, including some roundels painted by Simone Martini and Virgin and Child panels painted by less famous Italian artists.
+We will concentrate on those which are contemporary with the Popes’ stay in Avignon.
 Evening at leisure.

 Day 3

-Drive by private coach to St Gilles du Gard situated at the gateway to the Camargue, a flat landscape of marshes and salt lagoons populated by white horses, pink flamingoes and small black bulls.
-St Gilles was a local hermit saint of 7th century; the abbey church dedicated to him, built c.
-1120-60 became the starting point of the Via Tolosana pilgrimage route to Santiago de Compostela.
+Drive by private coach to St Gilles du Gard situated at the gateway to the Camargue.
+St Gilles was a local hermit saint of 7th century; the abbey church dedicated to him, became the starting point of the Via Tolosana pilgrimage route to Santiago de Compostela.
 At the west end a triple entrance portal teems with Old and New Testament figures and scenes arranged in a format that resembles clearly a Roman triumphal arch.
-There are ruins of an earlier choir behind the church and nearby a fine Romanesque stone house.
-A short transfer east to Arles for independent lunch and after to visit the excellent, modern, Museum of Ancient Arles and Provence to look at a fine collection of sarcophagi and other objects from Roman and Early Christian Arles, including a large Gallo-Roman barge salvaged from the Rhone’s muddy bank in 2004.
-The 12th-century portal of the church of St Trophîme demonstrates, with clarity, the debt owed by Romanesque masons to Antique models.
+A short transfer east to Arles for independent lunch and after to visit the 12th-century church of St Trophîme which demonstrates, with clarity, the debt owed by Romanesque masons to Antique models.
 The church contains altars made from repurposed Early Christian sarcophagi and a cloister with a magnificent set of 12th-century figurative reliefs and historiated capitals.
-Return to Avignon stopping at Alyscamps, an ancient Roman necropolis renowned for its atmospheric rows of sarcophagi.
+At the excellent, modern, Museum of Ancient Arles and Provence we look at a fine collection of sarcophagi and other objects from Roman and Early Christian Arles.
+Return to Avignon stopping at Alyscamps, an ancient Roman necropolis.
 Evening at leisure.

 Day 4